Reya-Labs/voltz-core/README.md

 `yarn deploy:mainnet_fork`

+(If you want to fork mainnet at a specific block, e.g. before some event happened on chain, you can specify `blockNumber` in the `forking` section of `hardhat.config.ts`.)

-This will deploy a new system of the latest Voltz contracts on top of those third party contracts.
+This command will deploy a new system of the latest Voltz contracts on top of those third party contracts.
 You can interact with this system using `--network localhost`.

 To instead test / simulate / expirment with the Voltz mainnet deployment on your local blockchain, you can subsequently run: